souovan/articles_slides/README.md

 # articles-slides
-A repository to do an article or an slide on how to implement basic infosec managment with FOSS
+A repository to do an article or an slide on how to implement:
+* Basic sysadminstration labs
+* Basic infosec managment with FOSS